rkpillai1995/Big-Data-Analytics/README.md

+## Big Data Analytics
-All Python Programs of Big Data Analytics are present here
+All Python Programs of Big Data Analytics are present here.
+Please click on the folders to explore further.